 With its SETO award, Sunvapor validated the feasibility of cost, performance, and durability of the new collector design.
 While the system is capable of efficiently operating at 500° Celsius, food processing applications only need to achieve temperatures up to 230° Celsius.
 Through simulation, cost estimation, and component testing, Sunvapor was able to determine that the collector’s performance is so durable it could last for 30 years.

 In April 2017, Sunvapor entered into an agreement with Horizon Nut, a pistachio processor, to validate performance.
 The site is located in California’s agricultural heartland in the Central Valley alongside many of the nation’s food processors, many of which have similar steam needs.

 Because the food processing industry is so large, Sunvapor’s solar collector and steam application represents a high-impact opportunity for greening the food processing business.
 This new application further demonstrates the versatile application range of solar technologies, and lays a framework for retrofitting and replacing outdated heating methods with low-cost, highly efficient concentrating solar power.

-Learn more about the SunShot Initiative’s concentrating solar power program.
+Learn more about SETO’s concentrating solar power program.